In between "Pokémon" journeys, Jeremy enjoys working as a pharmaceutical chemist and campus manager.

 Evolves When: Leveled up when knowing a Fairy move and having high affection

 Sylveon shows off Generation 6's new Fairy type with a great special defense and solid HP.
 These help it excel defensively alongside its type's qualities, being weak to two elements but resisting three and completely negating one.
 Plus, Sylveon's strong special attack lets it strike with an impressive range of indirect moves.

 Its Cute Charm ability also warrants usage, granting a 30% chance to inflict the dreaded infatuation condition on foes of the opposite gender who attack directly.
 Since infatuation doesn't classify as one of the main status conditions and gives a 50% chance of each attack failing, it can quickly ruin an opponent's day, especially when used in tangent with other status effects.
-Toss in some nice barriers and weather control, (Light Screen and Misty Terrain) and you've got a formidable unit, especially considering that the Fairy type has less monsters to pick from than other elements.
+Toss in some nice barriers and weather control, (Light Screen and Misty Terrain) and you've got a formidable unit, especially considering that the Fairy type has fewer monsters to pick from than other elements.

-Evolves when: A Water Stone is used
+Evolves When: A Water Stone is used

 Ability: Water Absorb